Facilities Management Institute

 The Facilities Management Institute (FMI) exists to help facilities management professionals thrive in a rapidly changing environment.
 FMI provides easily accessible online tools and resources explicitly designed to advance your skills, knowledge and professional development.

-Start by identifying your basic skill gaps with our free, online assessment.
+Start by identifying your basic knowledge gaps with our free, online assessment.
 We’ll direct you to free resources you can use to fill them.Click to learn more

 See how your current training and credentials prepare you for your current job or your next job.
 Make a training plan to advance your career.Click to learn more